 FUND RAISING EVENTS

 The Dallas Chapter of the Finance Forum conducted its Annual Charity Golf Tournament on Monday, 21 April 2014 to raise funds for the Foundation of the 1st Cavalry Division Association.
-This years tournament was held at the Prestonwood Country Club in Dallas and raised $14,500 to provide scholarships for the Troopers of the 1st Cavalry Division and their families.
+This years tournament was held at the Prestonwood Country Club in Dallas and raised $18,000 to provide scholarships for the Troopers of the 1st Cavalry Division and their families.
 Their initial estimate on the day of the tournament was $14,500.
-We greatly appreciate the support of the Finance Forum which has donated a total of $161,684 to the Foundation from its nine Annual Charity Golf Tournaments which began in 2006.
-This year's total may go up a bit once all the final accounting is completed. http://www.thefinanceforum.com/golf.html
+We greatly appreciate the support of the Finance Forum which has donated a total of $165,184 to the Foundation from its nine Annual Charity Golf Tournaments which began in 2006. http://www.thefinanceforum.com/golf.html

 Supporting the Foundation